pnnl/pecblocks/examples/pi/README.md

 - _hwpv\_evaluator.py_ reads the HPWV model from a JSON file, and evaluates it at a time step.
 - _hwpv\_pi.py_ test harness for _hwpv\_evaluator.py_, creates _hwpv\_pi.hdf5_
 - _pi\_plot.py_ plots the data from _hwpv\_pi.hdf5_.
-- _../hwpv/big/balanced\_fhf.json_, from this repository, contains the model parameters for testing.
+- _balanced\_fhf.json_, from this repository, contains the model parameters for testing a balanced model trained from Simscape.
+- _go.bat_, convenience script to run both steps of the example on Windows
+- _clean.bat_, convenience script to remove output file after executing the example

 To run this example: